Academics

 Physical Education: Middle school students must take Physical Education each semester.

-Computer Science: Palmer Trinity operates a school-wide laptop computer program.
-Sixth-grade students receive a general overview in the basics of their laptops and some of the most widely used applications; seventh- and eighth-grade students may enroll in Middle School Computing.
-The one-semester graduation requirement of a course in computer programming (including the course named above) can be met at any time in grades seven through twelve.
+Palmer Trinity operates a school-wide laptop computer program.
+Sixth-grade students receive a general overview in the basics of their laptops and some of the most widely used applications; seventh- and eighth-grade students may enroll in several Computer Science electives offered.
+The one semester requirement may be satisfied by eighth-grade students if they take the upper school Computer Science Principles course.

 Upper School Course of Study